user profile avatar

 Bio

 Hello, my name is Laila Tatum.
 I am a first-generation incoming college freshman at California State Polytechnic University, Pomona.
 I graduated from Summit High School in May 2024 at Chaffey College through the dual enrollment program offered.
 While my interest in programming started later than most, I have done my best to propel myself by taking advantage of dual enrollment and participating in CyberStart America, a cybersecurity competition that teaches participants about many cybersecurity topics using unique challenges.
 In March 2024, I earned the title of National Cyber Scholar and a chance to earn a GIAC certificate for free.
 I have been working toward a Google Certificate in Project Management through Coursera and plan to finish in May 2024.
-While attending Cal Poly Pomona, I plan to major in computer science at the College of Science and have considered a minor in business at the College of Business Administration.
+While attending Cal Poly Pomona, I plan to major in computer science at the College of Science.
 I want to work toward an internship and join the CPP Game Development Club, Computer Science Society, sheCodes, and oSTEM to build my programming experience and apply my learning to a working position.
 After college, I will enter my field by starting as a software developer and working on software applications and computer systems, allowing me to build on my programming skills and expand my knowledge.
 After years of working as a software developer, I want to pursue project management in the technology industry or game development.

 Education